Volume 18, No. 2, Fall 2023

 Hugh F. Kelly |

-Tribalism is perhaps the most salient feature of the contemporary social landscape in the United States, affecting our sense of community, our sense of self, and even our sense of truth.
-Political factionalism dates back to the United States' earliest days, even warranting a warning from George Washington.
-Often, our divisions stem from competing understandings of the terms "liberty" and "freedom," disagreements which already surfaced in the colonial era.
-Both Karl Jaspers and Hannah Arendt challenge us to think and act beyond either/or discourse in our politics, drawing on their experiences in twentieth Century Europe (Nazism) and the United States (racism).
-Rather than accepting a kind of tribalism which insists on dominance, both of them challenge us to transcend the win/lose option.
-Lincoln's Second Inaugural crystalizes such a transcending political vision.
+Tribalism is perhaps the most salient feature of the contemporary social landscape in the United States, affecting the American sense of community, sense of self, and even sense of truth.
+Political factionalism dates back to the United States' earliest days, even warranting a warning from George Washington against political factions.
+Often, our divisions stem from competing understandings of what liberty and freedom mean, disagreements which already surfaced in the colonial era.
+Karl Jaspers and Hannah Arendt both challenge one to think and act beyond a simplified binary either/or discourse in politics, drawing upon their personal experiences in twentieth-century National Socialist Europe, and Arendt's witnessing of racism in the United States.
+Rather than accepting a kind of tribalism which insists on dominance regarding one's views, their writings present a challenge to transcend this tendency.
+Abraham Lincoln's Second Inaugural address crystallizes such a transcending political vision.
+I argue that these historical examples still have value today.

-Keywords: Arendt, Hannah; Jaspers, Karl; Lincoln, Abraham; liberty; factionalism; transcendence; post-truth; politics.
+Keywords: Arendt, Hannah; Jaspers, Karl; Lincoln, Abraham; Fischer, David Hackett; liberty; factionalism; transcendence; post-truth; politics; race; National Socialist era.

 Transcendence and Existential Solidarity as Antidotes to Political Rupture